Board of Directors

 Sabrina Freeman, PhD, is a Board Member of ASAT.
 She graduated from Stanford University in 1995 with a PhD in Sociology, specializing in small group research and the study of organizations.
 Upon return to Canada, Dr. Freeman spent 14 years advocating for the rights of children with autism to be included in the government funded health care system for autism treatment.
 Dr. Freeman created a 35-minute VHS/DVD Autism: Now What Do I Do? to help guide parents through setting up science-based treatment programs for their children.
 In 2002, she was awarded Queen Elizabeth’s 50th Golden Jubilee Medal for advocacy work done on behalf of children afflicted with autism.
 Dr. Freeman’s advocacy culminated in the now famous Supreme Court of Canada ruling Auton (Guardian ad litem of) vs. British Columbia in 2004.
 Dr. Freeman wrote several books on autism, translated into French, Italian and Norwegian.
 Her hope is that through her scholarship, thousands of parents will not have to go through the uncertain journey of generations of parents of newly diagnosed children.
 Dr. Freeman also writes a blog (http://www.autismpundit.com) designed to help parents and professionals navigate through current issues in the area of autism.
 She is the parent of an adult daughter with autism.
 In addition, she currently teaches a course on Applied Research Methods to students in the Human Services Program at Western Washington University.
 Dr. Freeman is the parent of an adult daughter with autism.

-Peggy Halliday, MEd, BCBA, is a Board Member of ASAT.
-She is the Director of Outreach Training and Supervision at the Virginia Institute of Autism (VIA) in Charlottesville, Virginia, where she oversees all community and school workshops and trainings for parents and professionals and provides consultation to public school divisions throughout Virginia.
+Peggy Halliday, MEd, BCBA, is a Board Member of ASAT, and serves as the Supervisor of Training and Supervision at the Virginia Institute of Autism (VIA) in Charlottesville, Virginia, where she has been a practitioner since 1998.
+Peggy oversees trainings for parents and professionals and provides consultation to public school divisions throughout Virginia.
 She also oversees BCBA and BCaBA training experiences.
-Peggy has been a practitioner at VIA since 1998.
-In addition to serving as a presenter at state and national conferences, including the Organization for Autism Research (OAR) and Commonwealth Autism Service (CAS), and Association for Behavior Analysis International (ABAI) Peggy was selected as an autism expert for the “how-to” website monkeysee.com.
-She began serving as a Consumer Liaison for the Parent Professional Partnership Special Interest Group of the Association of Behavior Analysis International (www.autismpppsig.org) in 2004.
+In addition to serving as a presenter at state and national conferences, including the Organization for Autism Research (OAR), Commonwealth Autism Service (CAS), and Association for Behavior Analysis International (ABAI) Peggy was selected as an autism expert for the “how-to” website monkeysee.com.
+Peggy has been on the board of ASAT since 2010 and serves on the Public Relations Committee.

 Barbara Jamison, BA, has been a Board Member of ASAT since 2009 and is the lead for Media Watch, an initiative addressing misleading information in public media and acknowledging accurate portrayals of autism and autism treatment.
 As a parent of four children, including an adult son with autism, Barbara has demonstrated a long-term commitment to science-based treatment, both in intervention for her son, as well as in instruction to parents and professionals through an agency serving children with autism and their families.
 She is a graduate of Partners in Policymaking, a competency-based advocacy and leadership training program.